joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/using-workers-for-concurrency/understanding-workers-and-concurrency.md

 work.

-The ability to run multiple code operations at the same time in this way is known as <span class="dfn"> concurrency </span>.
+The ability to run multiple code operations at the same time in this way is known as _concurrency_.
 When the background worker finishes its work, or at "progress" points along the way, you can send the main worker notifications and data.
 In this way, you can write code that performs complex or time consuming operations but avoid the bad user experience of having the screen freeze.

 Workers are useful because they decrease the chances of the frame rate dropping due to the main rendering thread being blocked by other code.
 However, workers